rorygleeson/adafruit-feather-32u4-lora-raw-apb/README.md

     .dio = {7,6,LMIC_UNUSED_PIN},
 };

+4) Update the following values to match the things network device that you created previously ..

+- LoRaWAN NwkSKey, network session key
+- LoRaWAN AppSKey, application session key
+- LoRaWAN end-device address

-4) If in Australia, change frequencies.
+5) If in Australia, change frequencies.
 I just overwite the frequency values in the ttn-abp file, and changed all to 915000000.
 Need to tidy this up, its currently trying 0-8 (9) different frequencies, but our gateway only supports one... but it will work for a quick demo, just change  all LMIC_setupChannel freq to 915000000.

     LMIC_setupChannel(0, 915000000, DR_RANGE_MAP(DR_SF12, DR_SF7),  BAND_CENTI);      // g-band